OPINION: The low inflation target benefits the worker – not the opposite

 “Why does the Bank [Central] is independent and inflation, are interest rates the way they are?
 You set an inflation target of 3.7%, when you do that, you have to ‘tighten’ the economy more to reach that 3.7% [a meta em 2022, na verdade, foi de 3,5%].
 Why did I need to do the 3.7%?
 Why not make 4.5% like we did?”

-The idea that seems to guide the President’s proposal is not difficult to understand: it is about raising the inflation target so that, supposedly, the Central Bank can reduce the basic interest rate, enabling faster economic growth.
+The idea that seems to guide the President’s proposal is not difficult to understand: it is regarding raising the inflation target so that, supposedly, the Central Bank can reduce the basic interest rate, enabling faster economic growth.

-Ease of understanding, however, is not a criterion of truth (otherwise we could believe that the Moon is really made of cheese).
+Ease of understanding, however, is not a criterion of truth (otherwise we might believe that the Moon is really made of cheese).
 In this case, it is a mistaken proposal, whose final effect will be the opposite of the desired one, that is, even higher real interest rates and less growth.

-There is, in the presidential proposal, a crucial implicit assumption, namely, that – even in the face of a public announcement about a higher inflation target – people would not change their behavior, in particular with regard to setting prices and wages. .
+There is, in the presidential proposal, a crucial implicit assumption, namely, that – even in the face of a public announcement regarding a higher inflation target – people would not change their behavior, in particular with regard to setting prices and wages. .
 It’s hard to believe this kind of thing.

 There are prices in the economy that remain fixed during certain periods.
 The best, but not the only, example is salary, which, once agreed, typically does not change for a year.
 Thus, when negotiating it, workers have to take into account not only inflation since the last readjustment and the objective conditions of the labor market (whether there is a lack or excess of vacancies, for example), but also, and crucially, which will be the inflation over the period in which the salary will remain unchanged.